neozhang307/SyncMicrobenchmark/README.md

 #### Workload Test
 The same of NULL KERNEL

 Just to show how additioanl latency tested is related to the real kernel execution latency.
-Before a certain point, increasing kernel execution latency would not affect the additional latency caused by additional kernel kernel.
+Before a certain point, increasing kernel execution latency would not affect the additional latency caused by the additional kernel.

-Details is explained in the Use_Microbenchmark_To_Better_Understand_The_Overhead_Of_CUDA_Kernels__Poster_.pdf in the same folder.
+Details are explained in the Use_Microbenchmark_To_Better_Understand_The_Overhead_Of_CUDA_Kernels__Poster_.pdf in the same folder.

 ## Explicit Barrier
 ### Compile
-Directly compile with makefile in Explicit_Barrier folder.
-Three executable file will be created:
+Directly compile with the Makefile in Explicit_Barrier folder.
+Three executable files will be created:
 * TestRepeat
 * BenchmarkIntraSM
 * BenchmarkInterSM

 #### TestRepeat
-Used to show if repeating an synchronization instruction will influence the performance itself
+Used to show if repeating a synchronization instruction will influence the performance itself

-The result shows that there is no influece to shufl, block sync, and grid level syncs.
-But for warp level syncs, this would happen, probable bacause current implementation is based on software codes, repeat too much times will cause instruction overflow, harming the performance.
+The result shows that the result of shufl, block sync and grid-level syncs become more accurate as the repeat times increase.
+But for warp level syncs, this would happen, probably because the current implementation is based on software codes, repeat too many times will cause instruction overflow, harming the performance.

 ##### Execution
 ./TestRepeat